MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

    1. **Token endpoint**: The token endpoint is the URL where your app exchanges the authorization code for an access token.
 For example, `https://authorization-server.com/oauth/token`.

    1. **Refresh endpoint**: By using the refresh endpoint URL, your app obtains a new access token without user interaction.
 For example, `https://authorization-server.com/oauth/refresh`.
+At times, the refresh endpoint might be the same as the token endpoint.

    1. **Scope**: *[Optional]* The scope defines the permissions your app requests from the user.